Please scroll to the bottom of this page for check-in instructions, details about parking and transportation, and other important information.

 Becker House, Ecology House, and the Townhouse Community offer air-conditioned accommodations.

-Court-Kay-Bauer Halls, Mews Hall, Cook House, Bethe House, Keeton House, Rose House and Ithaca College's Emerson Hall are air-controlled buildings, but do not have individual air vents in each room, nor thermostats.
-Of note, most rooms have ceiling fans to complement the building's fixed temperature setting.
-All air-controlled buildings have a temperature setting between 71 & 74 degrees.
+Court-Kay-Bauer Halls, Mews Hall, Cook House, Bethe House, Keeton House, and Rose House are air-controlled buildings, but do not have individual air vents in each room, nor thermostats.
+Of note, west campus rooms have ceiling fans to complement the building's fixed temperature setting.
+All air-controlled buildings have a temperature setting between 71 and 74 degrees.

-Mary Donlon Hall and Ithaca College's Quad Halls are neither air conditioned nor air controlled.
+Mary Donlon Hall and High Rise 5 are not air conditioned or air controlled.

 Disabilities: Adaptive accommodations are available for those with disabilities.
 Please refer to the Disability Housing Requests section at the bottom of this page.